Create a Classic Data Profile

 1. Log in to the Panorama web interface.

-2. Edit the Data Filtering Settings on Panorama to configure the minimum and maximum data size limits and the actions the firewall takes when uploading non-file data to the DLP cloud service.
+2. Edit the data filtering settings on Panorama to configure the minimum and maximum data size limits and the actions the firewall takes when uploading non-file data to the DLP cloud service.

 Palo Alto Networks recommends verifying you Enable Non File DLP after you install Panorama plugin for Enterprise DLP 3.0.1.